renebrummel/ForNAV.TrainingModules/Exercises/Grouping.Exercise.md

 Using the sales invoice report do:
 * Sort the Line DataItem on Line.Type
 * Add a GroupHeader and -Footer
-* Add GroupTotals fore the Line.Amount
+* Add GroupTotals for the Line.Amount

 Use the ForNAV Guide for [SaaS]() or [OnPrem]()